corourke/acme/price-updater/README.md

 2. Connects to a Postgres database
 3. Reads in one random category_code from item_categories.
 4. Randomly modifies the price for a subset of items within the chosen category.
 Prices can increase or decrease by up to 10%.
 5. Randomly inserts a small number of new items.
 Ensures that the new item IDs and UPC codes are unique.
-5. Sleeps for a random period of time between 30 and 90 minutes.
+6. Sleeps for a random period of time between 30 and 90 minutes.
 Does not make updates at night.
-6. Listens for an OS interrupt to release resources and shutdown gracefully.
+7. Listens for an OS interrupt to release resources and shutdown gracefully.

 ### Potential Enhancements

-* **Realistic UPCs:** More accurate UPCs, would include a check digit calculation and  integration with GS1 standards.
+- **Realistic UPCs:** More accurate UPCs, would include a check digit calculation and integration with GS1 standards.
-* **Item Data:** Replace the placeholder data for new records with more realistic data.
+- **Item Data:** Replace the placeholder data for new records with more realistic data.

+* **Configurable:** It might be useful to make this program more configurable, to handle more varied demo data tasks as opposed to being a single-purpose program.